 - 2. Close any applications that may be running, especially the antivirus program. - 3.
-Make sure you have the original Windows 2000 installation disk as a precaution in the event that the upgrade fails. - 4.
-Locate the Windows XP upgrade disk. - 5.
-Insert the disk in the computer's CD or DVD drive. - 6.
+Make sure you have the original Windows 2000 installation disc as a precaution in the event that the upgrade fails. - 4.
+Locate the Windows XP upgrade disc. - 5.
+Insert the disc in the computer's optical drive. - 6.
 When the Welcome to Windows XP Upgrade screen appears, choose Check System Compatibility.